vishvAsa/devaH/AryaH/hindukaH/viShNuH/meta/articles/MT_lekhAH/panchopaniShat-tanuH.md

 > pa~ncha-shaktimayo devah paramAtmA jagat-prabhuh |
 pa~nchendriya-samAyogah panchadhA j~nAnam ashnute ||
-(parAshara-saMhitA)
+(parama-saMhitA)

 One of them is the vaiShNava pa~nchabrahma seen in some early pA~ncharAtrika tantra-s like the aShTAdasha-vidhAna.
-The second is the tradition of the parAshara-saMhitA and pAdma-saMhitA, which says the five-fold form of viShNu is specified by the pa~nchopaniShan-mantra-s.
+The second is the tradition of the parama-saMhitA and pAdma-saMhitA, which says the five-fold form of viShNu is specified by the pa~nchopaniShan-mantra-s.
 These mantra-s are known as parameShThin, puruSha, vishva, nivR^itti and sarva with their respective bIja-s.
 The pAdma-saMhitA specifies the mahAbhiSheka of viShNu with the pa~nchagavya-s using these mantra-s.